yugabyte/yugabyte-db/docs/content/preview/api/ysql/user-defined-subprograms-and-anon-blocks/variadic-and-polymorphic-subprograms.md

 ## Combining variadic and polymorphic functionality in a single user-defined function

 A _variadic_ function can be _polymorphic_ too.
 Simply declare its last formal argument as _variadic anyarray_.
-Argument matching and the determination of the actual result type behave as you'd expect.
+Argument matching, and the determination of the actual result type, behave as you'd expect.

 ### Example: _mean()_ for numeric values or single character values